uclahs-cds/package-moPepGen/docs/file_format.md

 Alternative splicing site called by [rMATS](http://rnaseq-mats.sourceforge.net/) has five types, e.g. skipped exon (SE), alternative 5' splice site (A5SS), alternative 3' splice site (A3SS), mutually exclusive exons (MXE), and retained intron (RI).
 Each alternative splicing event can be represented as a deletion, insertion or a substitution.

+SE is when a exon is skipped given its upstream and downstream exon.
+It is represented as a **insertion** when the target transcript from the GTF file contains the exon.
+And it is represented as a **deletion** when the target transcript is annotated without the exon.

+A5SS and A3SS are when an exon has two splicing sites that can generate a longer and a short version.
+When the longer version is annotated in the given transcript, the variant is represented as a deletion, and a insertion when the shorter version is annotated.

+MXE is represented as substitution of one exon with another exon.

+RI is represented as an insertion or the intron sequence.

 ```
 ##fileformat=VCFv4.2
 ##mopepgen_version=0.0.1